Ère des attentats: Literature

 This unique period in France's history marked the peak of interest and fascination with anarchism within French society.
 Many writers and artists, such as Jean Ajalbert, Francis Vielé-Griffin, Maurice Beaubourg, Paul Claudel, Bernard Lazare, Camille Mauclair, Stuart Merrill, Lucien Muhlfeld, Adolphe Retté, Saint-Pol-Roux, Octave Mirbeau, and Stéphane Mallarmé, were deeply interested with these events.
 According to Eisenzweig, it represented a convergence between the crisis of language that defined modern literature and the crisis of language underlying the bombings of the era.

 He noted that what captivated most of these writers was not anarchism itself but rather the imagery of the bombing—a kind of substitute for language.
 For instance, Mallarmé was influenced by this period and commented on it, yet he never addressed anarchism directly.
 All his writings revolved around the image of the bomb or the attentat, without any reference to anarchism.
 On this subject, he wrote:

+[...]
+When it comes to a terrorist bomb—in 1892-1894, an 'anarchist' bomb—its meaning lies precisely and exclusively in its very opacity. [...]
+The primary characteristic of this new form of violence is that the act itself is essentially devoid of meaning. [...]
+Only in this way can the act 'function', so to speak, serving as propaganda by necessitating the emergence of an accompanying discourse. [...]
+It is precisely here, in the spectacle of this necessary obscurity, that I suggest we find the explanatory principle behind the sudden and seemingly curious sympathy of the gentle Symbolist poets for the anarchists—or rather, for the presumed anarchists who planted bombs in 1892, 1893, and 1894.

+'Fascination' is, in fact, a far more fitting term than 'sympathy.'
+Fascination with a form of speech that is nothing but spectacle, performance—if only it could empty itself of all possible meaning. [...]
+'What does the victim matter if the gesture is beautiful?'
+This quip, apparently made by Laurent Tailhade in reaction to news of Vaillant’s bombing of the Chamber of Deputies during a dinner, seems to me perfectly revealing of what, in this new violence, captivated all those who were, in other respects, more or less enchanted by Mallarmé’s discourse on literature.
+Anarchism, if you will—but an anarchism associated not so much with 'freedom', 'spontaneity', or marginality as with the idea of an action that would itself be speech—with the dream (or nightmare) of erasing the foundational distinction of modernity between acts and words, between language and event.
+This suggests that such fascination is directly tied to the major turning point in modern literature, whose timeline and very meaning coincide with the rise of Symbolism—the crisis of the novel at the end of the last century.